simonhaenisch/prettier-plugin-organize-imports/readme.md

 The plugin will be loaded by Prettier automatically.
 No configuration needed.

+Files containing the substring `// organize-imports-ignore` or `// tslint:disable:ordered-imports` are skipped.

+**Notes:**

-_Note: Automatic plugin discovery is not supported with some package managers (e. g.
+- Automatic plugin discovery is not supported with some package managers (e. g.
 [Yarn 2](https://github.com/prettier/prettier/issues/8474)).
-Check the [Prettier documentation](https://prettier.io/docs/en/plugins.html) for alternatives to manually load plugins in that case._
+Check the [Prettier documentation](https://prettier.io/docs/en/plugins.html) for alternatives to manually load plugins in that case.

-Files containing the substring `// organize-imports-ignore` or `// tslint:disable:ordered-imports` are skipped.
+- React users: depending on your configuration, if you need the `React` import to stay even if it's unused, make sure to have the `jsx` option set to `react` in your `tsconfig.json`.
+For more details [click here](https://www.typescriptlang.org/docs/handbook/jsx.html#basic-usage).

 ### Vue.js